"A Letter by _____"

 (And if you're familiar with Antiviral™, you probably already know how it goes.)

-"The Rule" asks that you under no circumstances, mention anything about, associated with, or shared by Tired of the Internet ANYWHERE ON THE INTERNET.
+"The Rule" simply asks that you avoid mentioning anything about, associated with, or shared by Tired of the Internet anywhere else on the internet.

 Social media, other websites, podcasts, streaming of any kind, content platforms, online articles, internet radio, wikis, forums, digital photos/videos/screenshots, online publications or magazines, blogs, online news or digital newspapers, messaging apps, group texts or other smartphone communications, so on and so forth.
 Maybe a bit of overkill, but you get the point.

 I sincerely, sincerely appreciate everyone's support in embracing the offline spirit of Tired of the Internet, as well as respecting my own personal privacy and anonymity.
 We live in an overly connected and neurotic internet age, where so many of us struggle with internet addiction and all the screen time & compulsively anxious doomscrolling that comes with it.
-What was once a cool and useful tool has transformed into something that just seems to leave us all feeling angrier, emptier, and more disconnected from reality (and each other) the more we use it.
-Like Prince once said, "It's cool to use the computer, don't let the computer use you".
+What was once simply just a cool and useful tool has transformed into something that just seems to leave us all feeling angrier, emptier, and more disconnected from reality (and each other) the more we use it.
 All of us could benefit from more privacy and space away from the internet, myself included.

 God bless you all, and thank you for your support.